 Key PersonnelStephen Gorevan

-Stephen Gorevan co-founded Honeybee Robotics in 1983 and currently serves as the company’s Chairman.
-He is principally responsible for guiding the company’s direction toward the application of advanced robotic and automation techniques to new applications in the aerospace sector.
-His responsibilities include new technology development, company and engineering management, design and systems engineering.
-Mr. Gorevan has over 25 years of experience in leading advanced robotics and automation design, development, and implementation efforts for NASA, defense and industry.
-He currently serves as a Co-Investigator on the science teams for the Mars Exploration Rovers (MER) and the Mars Science Laboratory (MSL) SAM instrument and is a member of the Venus Science Definition Team.
-Stephen can be reached at firstname.lastname@example.org.
+– Stephen Gorevan co-founded Honeybee Robotics in 1983 and served as Chairman until the company was acquired in 2017.
+For the first 34 years of Honeybee’s history, Stephen guided the company toward the application of advanced robotic and automation techniques to new applications in the aerospace sector.
+His responsibilities included new technology development, company and engineering management, design and systems engineering.
+Mr. Gorevan has over 35 years of experience in leading advanced robotics and automation design, development, and implementation efforts for NASA, defense and industry.
+He continues to serve as a Senior Executive at Honeybee as well as a Co-Investigator on the science teams for the Mars Exploration Rovers (MER) and the Mars Science Laboratory (MSL) SAM instrument.

 Kris Zacny PhD